59 Comments

 • If you are already a resident, Carné de extranjería and photocopy of it

-• If you are a US American national: an international money order, a so called “Giro sobre el exterior” for the amount of US$ 18.00, made out to "The Treasury of the USA" (you are supposed to get it at any BCP branch) and photocopy of it (***)
+• If you are a US American national: an international money order, a so called “Giro sobre el exterior” or at BCP branches known as "Giro Miami" for the amount of US$ 18.00, made out to "The Treasury of the USA" (you are supposed to get it at any BCP branch) and photocopy of it (***)

 (*)

-One of our readers informed us that you must write your address and phone number on the photocopy of your passport and sign it.
+Usually Interpol asks you to write your address and phone number on the photocopy of your passport and sign it.

 (**)